 Samson: (After thinking for a while) Bappa ji.

-Q: Your favorite cuisine.
+Q: Your favourite cuisine.

 Samson: Homemade food.